Blumeria avenae: Taxonomy

 Blumeria avenae was first described by E. Marchal in 1902 as Erysiphe graminis f.sp. avenae, although formae speciales have no standing in the Code.
 M. Liu and Hambleton described the species Blumeria avenae in 2021 during a taxonomic review of Blumeria.
 Prior to this, all powdery mildews on grass hosts were considered to belong to Blumeria graminis.
 The variation in this species had been long observed, and many formae and formae speciales were created throughout the twentieth century.
 B. avenae was just one of seven new species described when Blumeria graminis was split up.
 The type specimen was collected in England.
 The specific epithet refers to its host genus.

 Micromorphology

 Description

 The primary mycelium is effuse or typically in patches, at first whitish, later pigmented.
 The secondary mycelium is dense, appearing woolly to felt-like.
 It occurs on the leaf in patches, often around chasmothecia.
 It is coloured dingy greyish white to grey sometimes becoming pigmented with age.
 The hyphal appressoria are described as nipple-shaped, occurring either singly or opposite in pairs.
 Conidia are broad and ellipsoid-ovoid and occasionally lemon-shaped.
-Conidiophores are usually near or next to one septum, and are erect, single or in pairs.
+Conidiophores are usually near or next to one septum, and are erect, single or in pairs, with a swollen foot-cell characteristic of the genus.
 Chasmothecial appendages and ascospores were not recorded by M. Liu et al.